-Total Acres per Gunnison Sage-Grouse Population Unit ^{1]} SM SM GB PM DC MT CR CSC-SM PP 20 20 20 20 20 20 20 20 1 Endnotes: SM=San Miguel, GB=Gunnison Basin, PM=Pinon Mesa, DC=Dove Creek, MT=Monticello, CR=Crawford, CS-C-SM=Cerro Summit-Cimarron-Sims Mesa; PP=Poncha Pass
+arverage innerepated esage.
+Total Acres per Gunnison Sage-Grouse Population Unit 11 SM GB PM DC MT CR CSC-SM PP PP 20 20 20 20 20 20 20 20 1 Endnotes: SM=San Miguel, GB=Gunnison Basin, PM=Pinon Mesa, DC=Dove Creek, MT=Monticello, CR=Crawford i, CS-C-SM= Cerro Summit- -Cimarron-Sim s Mesa; PP=Po oncha Pass

 Potential Beneficial Effect(s) to GUSG: Utilizing this practice can reduce habitat fragmentation and help restore desired diverse grass, forb, and sagebrush plant communities providing quality GUSG habitat.
 Potential Adverse Effect(s) to GUSG: AE I: Physical disturbance (including noise) of birds.
 AE 10: Practice implementation in isolation without concurrent management prescribed to address sage-grouse habitat needs, can result in a reduction of GUSG habitat quality.

-CM 1: NRCS shall coordinate with the various State Wildlife Agencies to identify appropriate restrictions on the placement, extent, configuration, and timing of conservation practice standards and the area where these practice restrictions would apply; so as to avoid or minimize physical disturbance to GUSG where they may occur.

-CM 10: To benefit the quality of GUSG habitat, the core practice Upland Wildlife Habitat Management (code 645) shall be used to design, implement and install the other Facilitating practice standards to ensure that GUSG habitat is maintained or improved following application.
+CM 1: NRCS shall coordinate with Colorado Parks and Wildlife (CPW) or Utah Division of Wildlife Resoures (DWR) to identify appropriate restrictions on the placement, extent, configuration, and timing of conservation practice standards and the area where these practice restrictions would apply so as to avoid or minimize physical disturbance to sage-grouse where they may occur.
+For example, state wildlife agency may recommend that certain activities will not be allowed such as placement of practices that cause physical disturbance within prescribed distances of leks.
+Time of day restrictions on activities around active or inactive leks from March 1 to May 31 from two hours before sunrise to two hours after sunrise, and general restrictions on disturbance in nesting and brood rearing habitat from April 1 to July 15, and winter habitat from November 15 through February 28.CM 10 (for WLFW/SGI only): The umbrella practice (or Core practice) Upland Wildlife Habitat Management (code 645) shall be used to design, implement and install the practice; to ensure that sage-grouse habitat is maintained or improved following application.